DC Wire Size Calculator

 As an example of how to size a DC wire, we'll calculate the wire size for a 200 amp DC system using this calculator.

-You can additionally look at the FAQ section for other numeric examples, like what wire size for a 12V DC you should use.
+You can also look at the FAQ section for other numeric examples, such as what wire size you should use for a 12V DC.

 How to calculate the size of a DC wire